paladin-t/b8/docs/workshop.md

 Choose proper operation for mounting downloaded disk, check `Don't ask me` to make it quiet and defaults the operation to current selection for future updating.
 You can change the quiet mounting operation later in the properties dialog of a disk.

 All subscribed disks will be pulled for updating automatically when BASIC8 boots up.
 To pull all disks manually, click `Community`, `Workshop`, `Pull all`; or click `Force to pull all` with `Shift` key pressed to force it showing mounting options for all disks.
-It's required to get your Steam client set to "online" mode to download subscriptions.
+It's required to get your Steam client to "online" mode to download subscriptions.

 ### Dismounting